Table of Contents[Hide][Show]

 What Is the Best Time to Drive with a Baby?

-Also a good plan?
+Still planning to drive at night?
 Take a short test night drive with baby before the trip!
-I’m one to push on into the late night hours.
+I like to drive until 10pm or so.
 Two of my babies did not agree with this.
 My oldest daughter would sob uncontrollably if it was dark out and no one was holding her hands.
 Any night driving had to have a grown up in the back seat.
 My youngest son?
 He’s fine if he’s asleep.
 But if he wakes up and it’s dark out?
 He’ll cry until we stop.
 Figure out what your baby needs.

 Other things to consider when mapping out your trip?
 Traffic.
 The majority of babies I’ve come across do best in a moving car.
 Try to work around city rush hours and heavy traffic in highway construction zones so you aren’t trapped in a car at a standstill with a crying baby.